sharmadevanshu/assignment-1-sharmadevanshu/README.md

 Information about the `view all contacts menu`
 1. No matter how the user adds the contacts in the list, they should always be alphabetically ordered on the basis of the first name.
-2. If the `Person` has only one contact number, then the contact card should show the number field as `Number` only.
-If the `Person` has multiple contacts, then it should show `Number(s)`.
+2. If the `Field` has only one contact number, then the contact card should show the number field as `Number` only.
+If the `Field` has multiple contacts, then it should show `Number(s)`.
 ---